 Species Richness Spatial Gradient Program - Archive E081-010 of the Ecological Society of America, available at http://esa.sdsc.edu/esapubs/Archive_main.htm Description: A program for testing whether inputted species richness data are non-random.
 The program calculates a test statistic and compares it to a null distribution.

-EQUUS - Available at http://www.unr.edu/homepage/jenkins Description: Program for modeling the population dynamics of wild horses, co-authored with Steve Jenkins (University of Nevada-Reno) and developed for the United States Bureau of Land Management.
+EQUUS - No longer available.
+Description: Program for modeling the population dynamics of wild horses, co-authored with Steve Jenkins (University of Nevada-Reno) and developed for the United States Bureau of Land Management.